 “We’ve always had our own image bank, but we knew it wasn’t being used as much as we wanted,” explains Mia.
 “We also knew there were good solutions out there, but it was really important to us to find something that wasn’t just good for our administrators and content creators, but that was also very user-friendly for our employees.”
-After doing some research, Menigo settled on Pickit, back when the platform was still in its early days of development.
+After doing some research, Menigo settled on Pickit, back when the platform was still in its early development days.

 Today Menigo has around 1000 employees, and about 10% are regular Pickit users, predominantly in the Sales and Marketing departments.

-Menigo haven’t just been able to follow and benefit from the new features and functionality, they’ve also been instrumental in contributing to many of the upgrades and improvements over the last few years.
+Menigo hasn’t just been able to follow and benefit from the new features and functionality; they’ve also contributed to many of the upgrades and improvements over the last few years.
 As valuable early adopters, it was important for Pickit to take on board as much feedback as possible from Menigo’s users, and the partnership has really benefitted both companies.

 “Even though it was early days, and we had some challenges at the start, you always responded well and really partnered with us to solve any problems we had.
 Together, we were able to develop solutions that met our needs, and adapt the product to suit our situation and requests,” says Mia.